 Clematis "planters" around deck - a few questions

 We are installing a deck on the back wall of our garage, and we intend to leave square(ish) gaps (cut-outs) in the decking so that we can plant clematis to grow along the wall of the deck.
+(I've asked other questions about this here--yes the project is moving slowly!)
 It will be a mix of Huldine and something else, perhaps Jackmanii since it's so reliable.
-We don't have a sketch of this yet, but here is the idea:

 Any other thoughts or ideas about this?
 Thanks for any help!

 This post was edited by pbl_ge on Sun, Jul 6, 14 at 12:50